batuhanozkandev/send-post-app/README.md

 ## Development

 As I said, I want to write clean code!
-So, I am trying to implement and use what I learn my seniors and who I follow developers!
+So, I am trying to implement and use what I learn from my seniors and from who I follow developers!

 #### What did I pay attention?